-Note: DPAnalysis.exe does not instrument unmanaged code such as Visual C++ 6.0 or Visual Basic 6.0 applications.
+DPAnalysis.exe does not instrument unmanaged code.
 To collect performance or coverage analysis data for an unmanaged application, you must first instrument the application.
-See "Collecting Data for Unmanaged Code" on page 142 for coverage analysis and "Collecting Data from Unmanaged Code" on page 234 for performance analysis.
+See "Collecting Data for Unmanaged Code" on page 139 for coverage analysis and "Collecting Data from Unmanaged Code" on page 233 for performance analysis.